polarityio/google-drive/README.md

 The ID of the Team Drive to search.
 This option only has an effect if the `Search Scope` option is set to `[Specific Drive]`

 ### Display File Thumbnails
-If checked, a found file's thumbnail will be display
+If checked, a found file's thumbnail will be displayed

 ## About Polarity